 “Well, then Shaun why are you considering yourself a Georgia Peach?”

-Because aside from the history of the Georgia Peach I, a born and raised Georgia peach, consider myself to be a little fragile while growing and one must be educated to appreciate me.
-And sometimes I can be a little pink and a little orange not necessarily peach all the time.
-Furthermore, ironically I was born in April during blooming season for all things spring and I love it!
-Lastly, in this world I would like to provide everyone that takes a bite of information from this blog some nutrient substance with great taste while letting my orange pinkish light shine as bright as it can.
+Because aside from the history of the Georgia Peach I, a born and raised Atlien, consider myself to be a little fragile while growing and one must be educated to appreciate me.
+Ironically I was born in April during blooming season for all things spring and I love it!
+Lastly, in this world I would like to provide everyone that takes a bite of information from this blog some nutrient substance with great taste while letting my light shine as bright as it can.